jekyll/jekyll/site/docs/continuous-integration.md

 When testing Jekyll output, there is no better tool than [html-proofer][2].
 This tool checks your resulting site to ensure all links and images exist.
-Utilize it either with the convenient `html-proof` command-line executable, or write a Ruby script which utilizes the gem.
+Utilize it either with the convenient `htmlproof` command-line executable, or write a Ruby script which utilizes the gem.

 ### The HTML Proofer Executable